DOL.gov Forms

-The DOL Forms page is the most frequently accessed transactional page on DOL’s public-facing website.
-And it was failing users.
+The forms page, consistently the top most-accessed page on DOL’s public-facing website, was failing users.

 I redesigned the experience from the ground up: introducing AI-powered faceted in-page search, agentic AI assistance, and a scalable content architecture that could finally serve the public effectively.